RaulBernal/bitcanna-prometheus-exporter/README.md

-# Bitcoin Core Prometheus Exporter
+# BitCanna Core Prometheus Exporter

-A [Prometheus] exporter for [Bitcoin Core] nodes written in python and packaged for running as a container.
+A [Prometheus] exporter for [BitCanna Core] nodes written in python and packaged for running as a container.

 A rudimentary Grafana [dashboard] is available in the [`dashboard/bitcoin-grafana.json`](dashboard/bitcoin-grafana.json) file.